 Third, if the install process fails, you can manually update drivers.
 After connecting your device, go into Device Manager, locate the ADB/USB drivers, and right-click on them.
 In the context menu, choose “Update Driver”.
 Keep in mind two things: First, sometimes you need to check the notifications tray on your device for additional steps.
 Second, sometimes Android devices show up in strange places inside of Device Manager.
 You may need to check every single device class (such as “Android Phone” or “Samsung”) in device manager.

 You’ll receive two options — choose “Manually Install Driver”.
 Next, choose “Browse my computer for driver software” and choose “Let me pick from a list of device drivers on my computer.”

-You will see a list of drivers compatible with your device.
+Then choose “Let me pick from a list of device drivers on my computer.”
+You will see a list of drivers.
 Choose one of these.
 If it fails, repeat the process and locate another driver that works.

 If you cannot get any driver to work, you will need to force installation.
 Instead of choosing “Let me pick from a list of device drivers on my computer” in the previous step, you will choose “Browse for driver software on your computer” and manually find the directory where you installed Koush’s drivers.

 The location on your hard drive looks something like this:

 C:\Program Files (x86)\ClockworkMod\Universal Adb Drivers\